African openbill: Conservation concern

 The African openbill stork is considered out of danger worldwide as it is abundant in various portions of its range.
 There are no current estimate for the total population numbers, but they appear to be quite stable.
 Although they are not currently threatened, they remain a large bird with low reproductive success meaning that human activities affecting their habitat could have a big impact on the species.

 Diet

 These birds primarily feed on aquatic snails of the genus Pila.
 They have been observed to also eat freshwater mussels.
 In different parts of their range, some individuals have been observed to eat terrestrial snails, frogs, crabs, fish, worms and large insects.
-It is important to note, that none of these are the preferred food choice of the African openbill.
+None of these are the preferred food choice of the African openbill.